 Call Center Software Features

-If you're looking for a call center software, then you're likely supporting your customers through other communication channels as well (like email, live chat or social media).
+If you're looking for a call center software, then you're likely supporting your customers through other communication channels as well (like email, live chat, or social media).
 It's important to consider how well your new call center software will integrate with your other channels.

 Whether your software offers automated call routing, or if customers need to select a department after listening to a set of options, it's important to understand how your call routing will work.
 Many systems are complicated to update on the fly — so try setting up and changing your workflow during your trial period to make sure you're not stuck with one configuration.

-CRM Integration for Customer Context
+3. CRM Integration for Customer Context

 Many call center tools provide context through CTI (computer-telephony integration) pop-ups that identify a customer through their phone number and surface previous interactions through the browser.
 Understanding how the software you're evaluating logs calls and integrates with other systems (like your CRM) is critical to providing your agents with enough context to be helpful.

 Running a call center requires managers to have a finger on the pulse of call center metrics like incoming call volume, call trends, and agent efficiency.
 It's impossible to manage scheduling and plan for the future without knowing how your team is handling fluctuations in traffic.
-Reporting can help identify common issues that customers are calling about, gaps in your support coverage, and potential training opportunities.
+Reporting can identify common issues that customers are calling about, demonstrate gaps in your support coverage, and highlight potential training opportunities.

 Call center software isn't just for inbound customer service.
-Agents might need to make outbound calls to customers if you offer proactive customer support options.
+Agents might need to make outbound calls if you offer proactive customer support options.
 Sales teams might work through your call center software to place calls to prospects.

 By combining HubSpot with Aircall's cloud-based phone system, businesses of all sizes can offer a delightful end-to-end customer experience across a variety of channels.